 Trade among Mediterranean groups was so routine that many items of clothing are worn commonly across the great sea.
 Indeed Yedida Stillman, pioneer in the work of Medieval Islamic dress, identifies a pan-Islamic style of dress in the whole region (excepting Persian clothing) .
 Because of this great exchange, images of clothing can rightly come from what seems to be far-flung sources.

-Beginning closest to the body, we have the layer which I have done the least research on.
+Beginning closest to the body, we have the layer which I have the some of the least resources to support.
 The sirwâl are a pair of drawers held up by a tikka, or decorative drawstring.
-Though they are rarely ever written about (trousseaux list them only among “a chest and all the delicate items in it” for propriety), they can be seen in images throughout the Mediterranean from the period under study as baggy and progressively narrowing around the ankles (see figure ج).
-My impression of this baggy and narrow style is that it allows the wearer to sit comfortably on the floor without exposing additional skin at the leg.
+Though they are rarely ever written about (trousseaux list them only among a container and all the delicate items in it for propriety) [2.1], they can be seen in images throughout the Mediterranean from the period under study as baggy and progressively narrowing around the ankles (see figure ج) .
+N[2.2] My impression of this baggy and narrow style is that it allows the wearer to sit comfortably on the floor without exposing additional skin at the leg.
 I have used a pattern adapted from Charles Mellor (S.k.a.
 Master Rashid), adjusted for my luxury size.

-The tikka is made from tablet woven cotton.
-Again, because it’s part of the intimacies of a woman’s wardrobe, very little is written about tikka.
+My tikka is made from tablet woven cotton.
+Again, because it’s part of the intimacies of a woman’s wardrobe, very little is written about tikka [2.3].
 In Arab Dress, Stillman mentions that a woman might send her lover one of her tikka to wear as a favor on his belt, and there are images from Andalusia of a woman in a sheer qumîs so that you can see her colorful tikka would hang to the knee (see figure ب).
-Cotton was chosen for this item for its ease of use, but not out of line with available textiles both grown and imported in Cairo during the Fatimid Caliphate.
+Cotton was chosen for this item for its ease of use, but not out of line with available textiles both grown and imported in Cairo during the Fatimid Caliphate [2.4].

-The next layer I have is the ghilâla, a fine to sheer linen garment worn directly against the body in place of a qumîs (chemise).
-The ghilâla was typically unadorned but could come in a variety of colors, (as opposed to the qumîs which was typically undyed), see figure ب.
-Mine is a nearly sheer tan linen (possibly “sandgrouse”—a color noted occasionally in period documents—and clearly darker than its fellow “chickpea” color ), patterned in the fitted style and hand finished with a flat felled seam.
+The next layer I have attempted to recreate is the ghilâla, a fine to sheer linen garment worn directly against the body in place of a qumîs (chemise).
+The ghilâla was typically unadorned but could come in a variety of colors, (as opposed to the qumîs which was typically undyed) [2.5], see figure ب.
+Mine is a nearly sheer tan linen (possibly “sandgrouse”—a color noted occasionally in period documents—and clearly darker than its fellow “chickpea” color ), patterned in the fitted panel and gore style, and hand finished with a flat felled seam.
 The sleeves on this underdress are cut full following many of the period illustrations (see figure ج).

-The tiraz adorning the upper arms is polyester brocade framed by a very high thread-count silk (silk would clearly have been preferable, but considerably more expensive).
+The tiraz adorning the upper arms is polyester brocade framed by a very high thread-count silk (silk brocade would clearly have been preferable, but considerably more expensive).
 Tiraz are often seen in illuminations in bright gold colors, with or without text (see figure ج).
 The un-texted variety was very common among the bourgeoisie class, copying the royal rich in fashion .
-One thing which is very clear is the preference for what modernly might be called “matchy-matchy” clothes.
-Matched ensembles are frequently recorded and could include any number of pieces such as dress, belt, and up to three elements of head wear.
+One thing which is very clear is the preference for matched clothing.
+Matched ensembles are frequently recorded in "Female Attire" and could include any number of pieces such as dress, belt, and up to three elements of head wear.

 Next, and in some ways most prominent, is the face veil.
 I believe that this could be an ‘aqbiyya.
 The ‘aqbiyya frequently appears in the trousseaux in conjunction with other headgear, including pieces specifically for covering the head; other times is it replaced by distinct face coverings—suggesting that this might also be for covering the face (see figure أ).
 This piece has cutwork lace on it, frequently mentioned as a part of headgear in the Geniza.
-Examples of such cut work can be seen in extant pieces .
+Examples of such cut work can be seen in extant pieces, although from later dynasties .